namitaML/QUBIC2try/README.md

 The first step in QUBIC2 is data discretization, and you may choose to use one of the following three discretization methods:

-1.quantile-based
+1. quantile-based

-2.mixture of Gaussian distribution based
+2. mixture of Gaussian distribution based

-3.left-truncated mixture of Gaussian distribution
+3. left-truncated mixture of Gaussian distribution

 QUBIC adopted option1.
 For more details, please refer to (Li et al. 2009).
 Option2 is designed for microarray data, and Option3 is for RNA-seq or scRNA-seq which contain abundant zeros.
 For details regarding the model behind Option2 and Option3, please refer to (Wan et al. 2018).